 A periodontist is a fully qualified dentist who specializes in the prevention, diagnosis and treatment of periodontal disease and in the placement of dental implants.
 To be a board certified periodontist, an additional three years training in diagnosing and treating gum disease and associated conditions is undertaken.

-When To See A Periodontist?
+When To See A Periodontist in Balwyn?